 We have a smoke alarm placed above the area where we keep our hedgehog and also periodically placed around other rooms including the bedrooms where we move the cage to when we have visitors over who are staying late into the night.

-How long can an African Pygmy Hedgehog live without a heat mat?
+How long can an hedgehog live without a heat mat?
 They can quickly go into hibernation if the temperature in their cage drops and within a few days, they can starve to death.
 It’s best to make sure they have a reliable heat source, such as a heat mat or a heat lamp (ceramic heat emitter).

 Can I use a heating pad for my hedgehog?
 Yes, a good quality heat mat with a fabric cover that’s interchangeable is a good choice, along with a thermostat that can control the temperature.
 Switching off the heat mat if it’s too hot and switching on the heat mat if it’s too cold.